 - Drug Dependence

-It should be noted that regardless of your situation, your dentist is there to help you make an informed decision.
+You should note that regardless of your situation, your dentist is there to help you make an informed decision.
 If you are looking for a great dentist, we can help you find one!
-You can see our comments dentist online or speak to an operator 24 hours.
+You can see our comments on dentists online or speak to an operator 24 hours.